SDG-Kenya/Site/_pages/about.md

 The 17 Goals were adopted by all UN Member States in 2015, as part of the [2030 Agenda for Sustainable Development](https://sustainabledevelopment.un.org/post2015/transformingourworld).

 ## About KNBS
 The Kenya National Bureau of Statistics (KNBS) provides reliable data to track Kenya’s progress towards the Sustainable Development Goals (SDGs).
-From the economy to health, education, environment, and governance, KNBS empowers evidence-based policies that drive inclusive growth and sustainable development.
+From the economy to health, education, environment, and governance, KNBS empowers evidence-based policies that drive inclusive growth and sustainable development.[KNBS Website](https://www.knbs.or.ke/).

+## About SDEP
+The State Department for Economic Planning (SDEP) is responsible for formulation, co-ordination of implementation, monitoring and evaluation of economic development plans, policies and strategies towards achieving the national development agenda.[SDEP Website](https://www.planning.go.ke/).

 ## About this site
 This is a platform for collecting and disseminating data for the Sustainable Development Goal global indicators.